William Stephenson

-Sir William Samuel Stephenson (born William Samuel Clouston Stanger, 23 January 1897 – 31 January 1989) was a Canadian soldier, fighter pilot, businessman and spymaster who served as the senior representative of the British Security Coordination (BSC) for the Western Allies during World War II.
+Sir William Samuel Stephenson (born William Samuel Clouston Stanger, 23 January 1897 – 31 January 1989) was a Canadian soldier, fighter pilot, businessman and spymaster who served as the senior representative of British Security Coordination (BSC) for the Western Allies during World War II.
 He is best known by his wartime intelligence code name, Intrepid.
 Many people consider him to be one of the real-life inspirations for James Bond.
 Ian Fleming himself once wrote, "James Bond is a highly romanticised version of a true spy.
 The real thing is...
 William Stephenson."

 As head of the BSC, Stephenson handed British scientific secrets over to Franklin D. Roosevelt and relayed American secrets back to Winston Churchill.
 In addition, Stephenson has been credited with changing American public opinion from an isolationist stance to a supportive tendency regarding the United States' entry into World War II.

 Early life

 Stephenson was born William Samuel Clouston Stanger on 23 January 1897, in Point Douglas, Winnipeg, Manitoba.
 His mother was Icelandic, and his father was Scottish from the Orkney Islands.
 Water Street in Winnipeg was renamed in his honour to William Stephenson Way.

 He left school at a young age and worked as a telegrapher.
 In January 1916, during World War I, he volunteered for service in the 101st Overseas Battalion (Winnipeg Light Infantry), Canadian Expeditionary Force.
 He left for England on RMS Olympic on 29 June 1916, arriving on 6 July 1916.
 The 101st Battalion was broken up in England, and he was transferred to the 17th Reserve Battalion in East Sandling, Kent.
 On 17 July, he was transferred to the Canadian Engineer Training Depot.
 He was attached to the Sub Staff, Canadian Training Depot Headquarters, in Shorncliffe, and was promoted to Sergeant (with pay of Clerk) in May 1917.
 In June 1917 he was "on command" to the Cadet Wing of the Royal Flying Corps at Denham Barracks, Buckinghamshire.

-On 15 August 1917, Stephenson was officially struck off the strength of the Canadian Expeditionary Force and granted a commission in the Royal Flying Corps.
+On 15 August 1917, Stephenson was officially struck off the strength of the Canadian Expeditionary Force and granted a commission in Britain's Royal Flying Corps.
 Posted to 73 Squadron on 9 February 1918, he flew the Sopwith Camel biplane fighter and scored 12 victories to become a flying ace before he was shot down and crashed his plane behind enemy lines on 28 July 1918.
 During the incident Stephenson was injured by fire from a German ace pilot, Justus Grassmann, by friendly fire (according to a French observer), or by both.
 In any event, he was subsequently captured by the Germans and held as a prisoner of war until allegedly escaping in October 1918.
 His Royal Air Force (RAF) Service file indicates that he was repatriated from the Holzminden prisoner-of-war camp on 9 December 1918.